greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 CREATE TABLESPACE indexspace OWNER genevieve LOCATION '/data/indexes';
 ```

 Create a new tablespace and specify a location for segment instances with content ID 0 and 1.
-For the master and segment instances not listed in the `WITH` clause, the file system location for the tablespace is the directory specified in the `LOCATION` clause.
+For the coordinator and segment instances not listed in the `WITH` clause, the file system location for the tablespace is the directory specified in the `LOCATION` clause.

 ```
 CREATE TABLESPACE mytblspace LOCATION '/gpdbtspc/mytestspace' WITH (content0='/temp/mytest', content1='/temp/mytest');